The investigations and hypotheses of Frederik van Eeden

 Spiritualism and psychism

-More interesting is his division into two groups of those who had no doubts about the reality of mediumistic phenomena: the first group included those who believed in the influence of the spirits (impalpable entities, imperceptible to our ordinary senses) on the mind and body of living human beings, while the second group recognized that the facts were extraordinary and inexplicable according to physical laws and their known causes, but was not willing to admit that such discoveries could lead one to consider the existence of spirits as certain.
-Van Eeden ascribed to the first group of researchers Alfred Russel Wallace, William Crookes and Frederic Myers, while to the second group Sidgwick, Podmore, Hodgson and others.
-According to him, the spirit theory was the simplest: once assumed that some beings – whose conditions of existence are imperceptible and unverifiable to us – can exert an influence on us, everything else could be easily explained.
-From a philosophical point of view this position has nothing in itself absurd or impossible.
-Indeed, in terms of probability, it is certainly easier to think that there is an amount of imperceptible spirits all around us, rather than to believe that ours is the only possible form of existence, able to have a power of perception so complete as to recognize or visualize any other form of existence.
+More interesting is his division into two groups of those who had no doubts about the reality of the mediumistic phenomena: the first group included those who believed in the influence of the spirits (impalpable entities, imperceptible to our ordinary senses) on the mind and body of living human beings, while the second group recognized that the facts were extraordinary and inexplicable according to physical laws and their known causes, but was not willing to admit that such discoveries could lead one to consider the existence of spirits as certain.
+Van Eeden ascribed to the first group of researchers Alfred Russel Wallace, William Crookes and Frederic Myers, while Sidgwick, Podmore, Hodgson and others were part of the second group.
+According to him, the spirit theory was the simplest: once assumed that some beings – whose conditions of existence are imperceptible and unverifiable to us – can exert an influence on us, everything else could be explained quite easily.
+From a philosophical point of view this position has nothing absurd or impossible in itself: indeed, in terms of probability, it is certainly easier to think that there is an amount of imperceptible spirits all around us, rather than to believe that ours is the only possible form of existence, capable of having such a complete power of perception by which any other form of existence must necessarily be recognized or visualized.
 And this is all the more true the more we are aware of the limits of our senses within the very sphere of physical energies.
-As van Eeden said, to believe that every form of life and existence must fall under our power of observation is equally absurd as to assume that there are no other celestial bodies beyond those that our eye can see.
+As van Eeden said, to believe that every form of life and existence must fall under our power of observation is as absurd as assuming that there are no celestial bodies beyond those that our eye can see.

 The first sittings with Thompson

-To van Eeden it was very difficult, if not impossible, to attack the positions of the second group from a theoretical point of view, once admitted faculties such as clairvoyance, unconscious memory, telepathy or telekinesis.
-To exemplify the difficulties of interpretation, van Eeden resorted precisely to the example of his first sittings with Rosalie Thompson (who communicated by voice in a trance or semitrance, having as main control Nelly, one of her daughters, died at the age of three months).
-At his first ssitting (November 30, 1899) van Eeden participated incognito: all precautions had been taken so that the medium knew nothing either of his name or his nationality.
+For van Eeden it was very difficult, if not impossible, to attack the positions of the second group from a theoretical point of view, once admitted faculties such as clairvoyance, unconscious memory, telepathy or telekinesis.
+To exemplify the difficulties of interpretation, he resorted precisely to the example of his first sittings with Rosalie Thompson, who communicated by voice (through her phonation organs) in trance or semitrance, having as main control Nelly, one of her daughters, who died at the age of three months.
+Van Eeden attended incognito his first sitting (November 30, 1899): all precautions had been taken so that the medium knew nothing either of his name or his nationality.
 He almost always remained silent, and yet his name was communicated, Frederik, and some attempt was made to pronounce his surname (fon ...fondalin).
-In the second sitting, held two days later always with the same precautions, the name van Eeden was communicated in full (even if pronounced in English) and his country of origin (Netherlands), and the name of his wife and one of his sons were also given, while in the third sitting the name of the city in which van Eeden lived (Bossum) was communicated.
+In the second sitting, held two days later always with the same precautions, the name van Eeden was communicated in full (even if pronounced in English) as well as his country of origin (Netherlands), and the name of his wife and one of his sons were also given, while in the third sitting the name of the city in which van Eeden lived (Bossum) was communicated.
 Although these names were communicated in bulk and not always appropriately (for example, the medium's control could turn to van Eeden calling him Mr. Bossum), the researcher began to question the possibility that these significant data, which actually referred to his person, could be guessed by pure chance.
-He also found that at each subsequent sitting the references became more and more precise and abundant.
+He also found that at each subsequent séance the references became more and more precise and abundant.
 He then formulated four hypotheses to explain these coincidences.

 Four hypotheses

 The first hypothesis was that of conscious fraud by the medium, who should have used an efficient information system through private eyes.
 Van Eeden ruled out this hypothesis by saying that he considered it out of the question on the basis of his knowledge of the medium, knowledge that had deepened in the course of all subsequent visits, as well as for other reasons that we will see shortly.
-It is true that everyone regarded Mrs. Thompson as a person of impeccable loyalty and honesty, however if van Eeden did not personally know the medium from the beginning of the séances (as it seems obvious, since otherwise she too would have recognized him), perhaps it would have been advisable to take some extra precautions.
-The second hypothesis concerned unconscious fraud, according to which the medium's unconscious had to be recognized an extraordinary ability to know how to perceive, read and decipher even minimal clues on the sitter's personality, so as to be able to deduce the indications given during the sittings.
-The third hypothesis was based on the spirit nature of information obtained.
+It is true that everyone regarded Mrs. Thompson as a person of impeccable loyalty and honesty, however, since van Eeden did not personally know the medium from the beginning of the séances (as it seems obvious, otherwise she too would have recognized him), perhaps it would have been advisable to take some extra precautions.
+The second hypothesis concerned unconscious fraud, according to which the medium's unconscious had to be recognized an extraordinary ability to know how to perceive, read and decipher even minimal clues on the sitter's personality, so as to be able to deduce the indications given during the séances.
+The third hypothesis was based on the spirit origin of the information obtained.
 This was the explanation given by the medium herself, who claimed that spirits spoke through her mouth while she, in a trance state, was dreaming quite different dreams, and every now and then, when she woke up, she also told the dreams she had.
 The fourth hypothesis involved clairvoyance and telepathy.
-In this case the medium's mind would be able to unconsciously receive information from van Eeden's own mind, building at the same time the dramatic and imaginary figure of a communicator spirit.
+In this case the medium's mind would be able to receive information from van Eeden's own mind, through unknown forms of transmission, building at the same time the dramatized and imaginary figure of a communicator spirit.

 Before examining the criticisms made by van Eeden in relation to these different hypotheses, it should be noted that their very foundation was based on the fact that the medium communicated through her own voice, or anyway through a voice that was not so different from her own and seemed to come to all effects from her vocal cords: this at least is what also affirmed Mrs. Verrall, another SPR researcher who carried out successful experiments with Mrs. Thompson during several sittings.
 The case would have been different if the communications were made by direct voice, because then the hypothesis of clairvoyance, telepathy and fraud should have also attributed to the medium's unconscious mind the unusual power to produce this phenomenon.
 From this point of view, we can only regret the attitude taken by Myers, who – as we have already observed – made every effort to dissuade the medium from producing physical phenomena (including the direct voice), which instead occurred frequently in the Delphic Circle séances.